6H46

 allocated to this class.)

-1. The position must coordinate city-wide building code compliance activities involving newly constructed and rehabilitated structures through all field construction inspections supervisors in the Department of Licenses and Inspections.
+1. Positions must coordinate city-wide building code compliance activities through subordinate supervisors in the Department of Licenses and Inspections.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Formulates policies for city-wide construction inspection program; insures that operational programs and procedures are effectuated in a consistent manner; effects program staffing to conform to departmental standards, policies and directives; evaluates operations/program goals for effectiveness and makes recommendations for improvement.
+Formulates policies for city-wide construction inspection or code enforcement inspection program; ensures that operational programs and procedures are effectuated in a consistent manner; effects program staffing to conform to departmental standards, policies and directives; evaluates operations/program goals for effectiveness and makes recommendations for improvement.

-Coordinates and manages the activities of the districts to achieve goals and continuity of work flow and uniform application of policies and procedures; reviews and revises existing practices and procedures related to the enforcement of construction and related codes; directs construction inspections supervisors in the implementation of programs, projects, and procedures.
+Coordinates and manages the activities of the districts to achieve goals and continuity of workflow and uniform application of policies and procedures; reviews and revises existing practices and procedures related to the enforcement of related codes; directs inspections supervisors in the implementation of programs, projects, and procedures.

-Resolves difficult inspection or enforcement problems referred by construction inspections supervisors; confers with legal representatives, owners, and tenants to interpret codes, related regulations or problems on specific properties, or code enforcement in general; appears before boards and commissioners regarding inspection or code enforcement problems.
+Resolves difficult inspection or enforcement problems referred by subordinate supervisors; confers with legal representatives, owners, businesses, and tenants to interpret codes, related regulations or problems on specific properties, or code enforcement in general; appears before boards and commissioners regarding inspection or code enforcement problems.

 Meets with representatives of other City agencies to discuss, evaluate and improve the effectiveness of the city's inspectional programs; represents the department at community meetings; presents the department's activities and goals in an effort to synchronize the activities of other agencies and community groups with the activities of the department.